m4rkh4ck/ADFortressBreaker/README.md

 ```
 Invoke-ADFortressBreaker
 ```
-After that user need to start a web server on port 8000 on his machine:
+After that the user have to start a web server on port 8000 on his machine:
 <br>